 - The U.S. Equal Employment Opportunity Commission (1-800-669-4000) www.eeoc.gov.

 You must file your complaint with CHRO within 180 days and with EEOC within 300 days.
 You can file without a lawyer.

 Who at work will know about my criminal record?

 Only the people who interview and make hiring decisions can see information about your record.
-After you are hired, your criminal record information should not be seen by other employees or be used against you.
+After you are hired, your criminal record information should not be used against you or seen by other employees.